keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 echo $JSON_TEXT | rexe -r json,awesome_print 'ap JSON.parse(STDIN.read)'
 ```

-This command produces the same results as the previous one.
+This command produces the same results as the previous `ruby` one.

 ### Simplifying the Rexe Invocation with Configuration

+Using any of several configuration approaches, the `json` and `awesome_print` requires can be excluded from the command line altogether so that the command is shortened and simplified.

 #### The REXE_OPTIONS Environment Variable

-Using any of several configuration approaches, the `json` and `awesome_print` requires can be excluded from the command line altogether so that the command is shortened and simplified.
 One way is to use the `REXE_OPTIONS` environment variable:

 ```
 export REXE_OPTIONS="-r json,awesome_print"
 echo $JSON_TEXT | rexe 'ap JSON.parse(STDIN.read)'
 ```

-Like any environment variable, it could also be set in your startup script, input on the command line, or in another script loaded with `source` or `.`.
+Like any environment variable, `REXE_OPTIONS` could also be set in your startup script, input on a command line using `export`, or in another script loaded with `source` or `.`.

 #### Loading Files

-This approach works well for command line options, but what if we want to run Ruby code that can be used by all invocations of `rexe`?
-An example would be if we want to write methods that would be available to us on the command line.
+This approach works well for command line _options_, but what if we want to specify Ruby _code_ (e.g. methods) that can be used by all invocations of `rexe`?

 For this, `rexe` lets you _load_ Ruby files, using the `-l` or `-u` options, or implicitly (without your specifying it) in the case of the `~/.rexerc` file.
 Here is an example of something you might include in such a file (this is an alternate approach to specifying `-r` in the `REXE_OPTIONS` environment variable):